 Also known as the ‘Museum of Jewish History, this museum will take you to the history of the Jewish population during the Middle Ages in Catalonia.
 It is located in a building where Girona’s synagogue was initially constructed in the 15th century.
 The museum displays essential archaeological and written materials from Jewish history.
 It beautifully represents the vital role of Jewish people in the development of Catalonia.
 Visit the Museum website here or get your Jewish History Tour of Girona and Besalú day trip tickets here.

 Museu d’Art de Girona

-For art lovers, you would not want to miss a tour at Girona Art Museum.
+For art lovers, you would not want to miss a tour of Girona Art Museum.
 The museum’s collection showcases the development of Catalonia’s artistic creations.
-Feast your eyes in the variety of pictorial and sculptural works from different periods and successive styles.
+Feast your eyes on the variety of pictorial and sculptural works from different periods and successive styles.
 The museum also has gardens and exhibition rooms that host various activities and temporary exhibitions.
 Visit the museum website here.